jboss-developer/jboss-eap-quickstarts/spring-kitchensink-basic/README.md

         mvn clean verify -Parq-jbossas-remote

-5. If you prefer to run the functional tests using managed instance of the JBoss server, meaning the tests will start the server for you, type fhe following command:
+5. If you prefer to run the functional tests using managed instance of the JBoss server, meaning the tests will start the server for you, type the following command:

         mvn clean verify -Parq-jbossas-managed

 Run the Arquillian Tests
 -------------------------

 This quickstart provides Arquillian tests.
 By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

 _NOTE: The following commands assume you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Run the Arquillian Tests](../README.md#run-the-arquillian-tests) for complete instructions and additional options._

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.